aichallenge/aichallenge/planet_wars/www/specification.md

   * The turn limit is reached.
 The winner is the player with the most ships, both on planets and in fleets.
 If both players have the same number of ships, it's a draw.
-  * One player runs out of ships entirely.
+  * One player runs out of ships and planets entirely.
 The winner is the other player.
-  * Both players run out of ships at the same time.
+  * Both players run out of ships and planets at the same time.
 The game is a draw.
-  * A bot issues a command with the same source and destination planet and forfeits the game.
   * A bot sends invalid data and forfeits the game.
   * A bot crashes and forfeits the game.
-  * A bot exceeds the time limit without completing its orders (it never sends a line that says "`go`") and is disqualified.
-This is perhaps overly harsh, but is the way it currently works.
-It may change in the future to simply be a forfeit.
+  * A bot exceeds the time limit without completing its orders (it never sends a line that says "`go`") it forfeits the game.
   * A bot attempts to do something that the tournament manager deems a security issue and is disqualified.